 Her life was a mosaic of joyful experiences and steadfast commitments, especially to her family and her faith.
 After 48 beautiful years of marriage, Arlene bid farewell to her beloved husband, William Hall.
 Though their time together shifted into memory, Arlene carried the essence of their love forward, nurturing it within the hearts of those she left behind.

 A proud mother, Arlene is survived by her devoted son, Greg Hall and daughter-in-law Sheila of Bothell, WA, and her loving daughter, Vicki Hall Wynn of Longview, WA.
-She was blessed with the laughter and joy of four grandchildren and three great-grandchildren, who eagerly await the stories of their beloved matriarch’s life to share with generations to come.
-Also remaining in the embrace of her loving spirit is her sister, Verona Hubbard Sorensen of Arcada, CA, and her brother, Lyman Hubbard and sister-in-law Sally of Olympia, WA.
+She was blessed with four grandchildren and three great-grandchildren, who each have lasting memories with her.
+Also remaining in the embrace of her loving spirit is her sister, Verona Hubbard Sorensen of Arcata, CA, and her brother, Lyman Hubbard and sister-in-law Sally of Olympia, WA.
 The household of family extends further with numerous nieces and nephews who felt the warmth of her presence in their lives.

-Arlene was not only a wonderful piano player; she was an ardent fan of sports, displaying unwavering devotion to her teams—the Seattle Mariners, where she proudly belonged to the Edgar Martinez groupie club, the Seattle Seahawks, and the University of Washington Football team.
-She often found respite in the sunny embrace of her garden during her younger days and later found great delight in curling up to watch every Hallmark movie ever made, a reflection of her optimistic view on love and life.
+Arlene was not only a wonderful musician; she was an ardent fan of sports, displaying unwavering devotion to her teams—the Seattle Mariners, where she proudly belonged to the Edgar Martinez groupie club, the Seattle Seahawks, and the University of Washington Football team.
+In her younger days she enjoyed gardening and the arts.
+She attended many concerts and theatrical performances.
+As she aged she found great delight in curling up to watch every Hallmark movie ever made.

 Her journey in this world came to a close after a brief and painless struggle, entering the heavenly realm she so dearly cherished with dignity and grace.
 Arlene’s spirit is eternally enshrined in the memories of her loved ones, who will honor her legacy of love, kindness, and resilience.
-Though she may no longer walk among us, her laughter, her songs, and her love will forever echo in our hearts, reminding us of the indelible mark she left on this earth and the lives she tenderly touched.
+Though she may no longer walk among us, her personality will forever echo in our hearts.
+She will be missed.

 This site is protected by reCAPTCHA and the